neverRare/butter/doc/language/array.md

 ## Length

-Arrays have special property `len` that have a value referring to its runtime length.
+Arrays have special property `len` that have a value referring to its length.

 ```butter
 std.assert(fruits.len == 3)